FelipeSilveiraL/FelipeSilveiraL/README.en.md

 ## 👨‍💻 About Me

 I'm **Felipe Silveira Lara**, a technology professional with over **10 years of experience** in software development and process automation.
-I currently work as a **Senior RPA Developer** at [Grupo OVD](https://www.ovd.com.br/site/index.html), where I lead automation projects that bring real operational gains.
+I currently work as a **Senior RPA Developer** at [DT Consulting](https://dtconsulting.com.br/), where I lead automation projects that bring real operational gains.

 - 🏆 Recognized as an **Automation Rockstar** by [AutomationEdge](https://automationedge.com/br/) for developing over **200 automation bots**.
 - 🥇 Awarded as **Best IT Professional of 2021** due to the impact of automation projects that optimize time and resources.